Learning Fairer Representations with FairVIC: Related Work

 \textbf{In-processing} methods aim to train models to make fairer predictions, even upon biased data.
 There are a plethora of ways in which this has been done.
 For example, \citet{celis2019classification} and~\citet{ExponentiatedGradientDescent} utilise a chosen fairness metric and perform constraint optimisation during training.
-This has the effect that a single fairness metric needs to be chosen, introducing human bias~\cite{fairness-survey}, and this metric must perfectly capture the bias within the data to effectively mitigate it.
+This requires choosing a fairness metric, introducing human bias and limiting generalisation~\cite{fairness-survey}.
 Therefore, fairness cannot be achieved across multiple definitions in this way~\cite{fairness-survey}.
 Another approach involves incorporating an adversarial component during model training that penalises the model if protected characteristics can be predicted from its outputs~\citep{zhang2018mitigating, wadsworth2018achieving, xu2019achieving}.
-These methods are often effective but their main shortcoming is seen in their instability.
+These methods are often effective but their main shortcoming is seen in their instability~\cite{han2023ffb}.
 Finally, the most relevant comparisons from previous work to our proposed method are regularisation-based techniques that incorporate fairness constraints or penalties directly into the model's loss function during training.
 There are a number of ways that this has been done, such as through data augmentation strategies to promote less sensitive decision boundaries~\citep{FairMixUp} or by incorporating fairness adjustments into the boosting process~\citep{FairGBM}.
 The performance of these models differs from approach to approach, and those that work by constraining the model by a fairness metric directly suffer from the issue of human bias and misrepresenting the bias within the data/model.